Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive, both inside an organization and on the wider job market.
+A lack of personal growth makes employees ineffective at work, inside the organization and in the overall job market.

 How Do You Stay Competitive?